-RED STATES, BLUE STATES, PURPLE STATES... in 2019, one thing more and more of us can agree on is the need for more green states.
-Support for marijuana legalization this year hit an all-time high (puns!) with nearly two-thirds of Americans favoring broad recreational legalization.
-States are moving pot laws forward -- some of them slow, some of them fast.
+RED STATES, BLUE STATES, PURPLE STATES... in 2020, one thing most of us can agree on is the need for more green states.
+Support for marijuana legalization is at an all-time high (puns!) with two-thirds of Americans in favor.
+States are moving cannabis laws forward -- some of them slow, some of them fast.

-Eight years ago, medical marijuana was legal in only 17 states and the District of Columbia; recreational marijuana was legal in zero states and zero Districts of Columbia.
-Today, medical marijuana programs are on the books in 33 states, and the 10 best states allow some degree of recreational use.
-For the first few years the West Coast set the pace, but then New England began making serious moves, too -- even some red states, once GOP politicians began seeing the tax windfall enjoyed by trailblazers (more puns!) like Colorado and Washington, are suddenly of the opinion that marijuana is not quite so bad.
+Nine years ago, medical marijuana was legal in only 17 states and the District of Columbia; recreational marijuana was legal in zero states and zero Districts of Columbia.
+Today, medical marijuana programs are on the books in 33 states, and the 11 best states allow some degree of recreational use.
+For the first few years the West Coast set the pace, and then New England began making moves, too -- even some red states, once GOP politicians began seeing the tax windfall enjoyed by trailblazers (more puns!) like Colorado and Washington, are suddenly of the opinion that marijuana is not quite so bad.

-Welcome to the State of the Weed Union 2019, your one-stop shop for everything you need to know about which states are stacking hundreds of millions of dollars in tax revenue by legalizing and/or not imprisoning non-violent drug users, and which states are… not.
+Welcome to the State of the Cannabis Union 2020, your one-stop shop for everything you need to know about which states are stacking hundreds of millions of dollars in tax revenue by legalizing and/or not imprisoning non-violent drug users, and which states are… not.
 As voters and state legislatures adapt, we’ll update this story and the map accordingly.

-Before we light up here, a quick primer on some terminology -- don’t worry, this isn’t for a test, unless you count the possibility that you misjudge your state’s weed laws and do in fact end up in prison.
-In that sense yes it is for a test.
+Before we light up here (so sorry), a quick primer on some terminology -- don’t worry, this isn’t for a test, unless you count the possibility that you misjudge your state’s laws and do in fact end up in prison.
+In that sense, yes it is for a test.